-- Third country operators running scheduled air services and charter between Sweden and countries within the internal aviation market and for domestic aerial transports.
+- Third country operators performing scheduled services and/or charter services between Sweden and countries within the internal aviation market and for domestic air transports.

 - Overflights of Swedish territory, except for scheduled air services - if the right derives from a bilateral or multilateral agreement, or for flights other than scheduled air services by foreign aircraft - if the right derives from the Chicago Convention of 7 December 1944 on international civil aviation.

 - Specialised operations which will be carried out in Sweden by air carriers or aircraft operators from a third country.

 - Taxi flight intended to be carried out as a domestic flight in Sweden by a third country operator.